jimhigson/oboe.js-dissertation/main/main.md

 REST operates over networks whose reliability varies widely.
-On unreliable networks connections are abruptly dropped and in my opinion existing http clients handle unexpected terminations suboptimally.
+On unreliable networks connections are abruptly dropped and in my opinion existing HTTP clients handle unexpected terminations suboptimally.
 Consider the everyday situation of a person using a smartphone browser to check their email.
 Mobile data coverage is often weak outside of major cities [@opensignal] so while travelling the signal will be lost